 |Copyright © Nucleus Medical Media, Inc.|

 Variant CJD is more common in younger people.
-Being around tissue that contains prions may raise your risk.
+Being around tissue that contains prions may raise the risk.
 This may happen from:

 - Eating beef from infected cows

-- Receiving a blood transfusion from someone who had the disease
+- Getting a blood transfusion from a person who had the disease

-After you are exposed, it can take up to 20 years until you feel sick.
-Symptoms can follow these three phases:
+After a person is exposed, it can take up to 20 years until they feel sick.
+Problems get worse over time and include:

-- Early phase (0 to 6 months)—mental health problems, such as depression, anxiety , withdrawal, memory problems, and difficulty pronouncing words
+- Early phase (0 to 6 months)—mental health problems, such as depression, anxiety , withdrawal, memory problems, and trouble speaking

-- Middle phase—neurological problems, such as problems with walking and coordination, muscle jerks and stiffness, and a hard time speaking
+- Middle phase—nervous system problems, such as difficulty with walking and coordination, muscle jerking and stiffness, and a hard time speaking

 - Blood tests